-The Department of Campus Safety works closely with the regional campus director/manager or designee to solicit crime statistics from local law enforcement jurisdictions.
+The Department of Campus Safety works closely with the Director of Fuller Texas to solicit crime statistics from local law enforcement jurisdictions.
 In addition, crimes are reported by employees, students, and Campus Security Authorities to the Department of Campus Safety for the purpose of inclusion in the annual disclosure of crime statistics (ASR).